 Policies & Procedures

-Typically the Off-Campus Study application deadlines are in early October for spring programs, and mid-February for fall and academic year programs.
-However, please note that students must also meet the deadline for the application to their program of choice.
-These deadlines may be earlier than the Off-Campus Study deadline (in some cases by a semester or a year), and in the case of programs with rolling admissions, it is important to apply early in the application cycle.
+Typically the application deadlines are in early October for spring programs, and mid-February for fall and academic year programs.
+However, please note that you must also meet the deadline for the application to their program of choice.
+These deadlines may be earlier than the Global Engagement deadline (in some cases by a semester or a year), and in the case of programs with rolling admissions, it is important to apply early in the application cycle.